Payments

 Note

-On web, the Deposits page in the sidebar is only visible to Owners.
-Managers can access deposit tracking through the booking detail view.
+On web, the Deposits sidebar item is only visible to Owners.
+Managers can access deposit tracking actions where they are surfaced in booking detail and other venue-scoped flows.

 Platform differences